pachyderm/pachyderm/doc/how-tos/updating_pipelines.md

  ```

 Also, to be able to build and push images, you need to make sure that
-Docker daemon is running.
+the Docker daemon is running.
 Depending on your operating system and
 the Docker distribution that you use, steps for enabling it might
 vary.

 To update the code in your pipeline, complete the following steps:

 1. Make the code changes.
-1. Verify that Docker daemon is running:
+1. Verify that the Docker daemon is running:

    ```bash
    $ docker ps